erikp9000/cpm-ndos/README.md

   - LDNDOS /k *[Unloads NDOS and NIOS and warm starts the system]*

+## NDOS.SPR

+This is the relocatable core of NDOS.
+It should not require any changes to run on CP/M 2.2 systems.

 ## NIOS.SPR

 NIOS.ASM is an example of the NIOS used by the NDOS.
 This file must be customized for the specific hardware on which it's meant to run.
-See also KP2-NIOS.ASM (should support Kaypro II/2/IV/4/10) and ALTRNIOS.ASM (tested on the Altair Clone).

-## NDOS.SPR

-This is the relocatable core of NDOS.
-It should not require any changes to run on CP/M 2.2 systems.
+See below for a list of supported hardware.

 ### Porting Considerations